grantcolley/dipstate/README.md

   * **Auto** is a state which will automatically complete itself after initialisation.
 Entry actions are executed during the initialisation which is a good place to perform some task or determine the state it needs to transition to at runtime..
   * **Standard** is a plain vanilla state.

-Creating different types of states.
+*Creating different types of states:*
 ```C#
             var remediationWorkflowRoot
                 = new State(100, "Remediation Workflow", StateType.Root);